 Aesthetically, we try to create perfectly proportioned breasts that are symmetrical and have a good ratio between the breast mount and the areola.
 But we shoot for more than aesthetics; through proper planning and by addressing a patient’s unique tissue quality, we strive to create results that can endure the tests of time.

 Aesthetx uses dimension-based planning to find optimal breast implants for every patient.
 That means that Dr. Zeidler and Dr. Berkowitz practice a philosophy that actively takes a woman’s tissue quality and specific body measurements into account.
 By respecting a woman’s specific physical attributes and natural sizes, Dr. Zeidler and Dr. Berkowitz avoid stretching, sagging, and other possible breast augmentation complications.

 To help refine your results, Dr. Zeidler and Dr. Berkowitz also offer breast augmentation with fat transfer.
 By adding fatty tissue over the breast implants, you can correct size differences between the breasts and give your breast augmentation a little cleavage “boost.”
 By adding additional mass, your breast augmentation can look and feel softer.
 Adding another layer of fatty tissue over the implants also gives a more natural feel and movement to the breasts.
 The other added benefit of this breast augmentation procedure using fat transfer is the opportunity to remove some excess fat in target areas for improvement in body contour.

 Research in Breast Implants

-Questions to Ask During Your Breast Augmentation Consultation
+FAQs and What to Ask During Your Breast Augmentation Consultation